Strain induced spin vortex and Majorana Kramer's pairs in doped topological insulators with nematic superconductivity: Appendix B

-As it was written in the main text, this Hamiltonian conserves a spin-orbital index, $[H,s_z\sigma_z]=0$.
-In this case, there exists a basis, in which eigenvectors $u_i^\pm$ of the Hamiltonian are classified according to the spin-orbital index, that is, $Hu_i^\pm=\varepsilon_i u_i^\pm$ and $s_z \sigma_z u_i^+ = + u_i$ and $s_z \sigma_z u_i^- = - u_i$.
-Hamiltonian is block diagonal in a basis where the operator of a conserved index is diagonal.
+We substitute these operators to Hamiltonian~\eqref{BdG} and come to Eq.~\eqref{Bdg1}.
+As it was mentioned in Section~\ref{Section_BdG}, this Hamiltonian conserves spin-orbital index, $[H,s_z\sigma_z]=0$.
+In this case, there exists a basis, in which eigenvectors $u_i^\pm$ of the Hamiltonian are classified according to this index, that is, $Hu_i^\pm=\varepsilon_i u_i^\pm$ and $s_z \sigma_z u_i^+ = + u_i$ and $s_z \sigma_z u_i^- = - u_i$.
+The Hamiltonian is block diagonal in a basis where the operator of a conserved index is diagonal.
 Thus, we can choose the basis where each block of the Hamiltonian corresponds to the eigenvectors with the same index (plus or minus) of the spin-orbit operator.
 The spin orbital operator $s_z\sigma_z$ is already diagonal and we need simply to rearrange strings of the Hamiltonian to make it block-diagonal.
 It can be done by transformation

 We apply this transformation to the Hamiltonian, $W^{\dagger}H(r,l)W$, and get